weishengwu/eShopOnContainers---msft/Roadmap-and-Milestones-for-future-releases.md

 - Production-Ready Cloud application with Resilient microservices' design and implementation
    - Resilient synchronous HTTP communication with retry-loops with exponential backup/circuit breakers to avoid DDoS initiated from clients
-   - Gracefully shutting down a microservice instance - Implemented as an ASP.NET Core middleware in the ASP.NET Core pipeline.
+   - Gracefully stopping or shutting down microservice instances - Implemented as an ASP.NET Core middleware in the ASP.NET Core pipeline.
 Drain in-flight requests before stopping the microservice/container process.
    - Implement messaging communication to ensure Commands/Updates' communication success, using queues, etc. plus providing better scalability capabilities.
    - Encrypt secrets at configuration files (like in docker-compose.yml).
 Multiple possibilites, Azure Key Vault or using simple Certificates at container level, etc.
    - Encrypt communication with SSL (related to the specific cloud infrastructure being used)